mosip/documentation/docs/login-with-biometrics.md

 ![](\_images/esignet-bio-vid.png)

 5\.
-Next, the resident selects a device based on authentication (face/ iris/ finger) needed and provides correct biometrics.
+Next, the resident selects a device (face/ iris/ finger) and provides their biometrics.

 With e-Signet version 1.0, we have a `Refresh` button added to display the list of newly connected devices.